 Phentermine, Phendimetrazine, Benzphetamine, Diethylproprion and Qsymia shouldn't be used as a substitute for proper diet or exercise.
-For maximum effects, they must be used in conjunction with a reduced-calorie diet and/or exercise.
+For maximum effects, they must be used in along with a reduced-calorie diet and/or exercise.
 Any modifications in your diet, activity level, and behavior must be developed and continued long-term in order to continue losing weight and prevent the lost weight from returning.

 Transformyou will help you stay on track with your medical weight loss goals, checking in on you frequently regarding your general health, weight, etc. and adjusting your medical weight loss plan according to your needs.

 Schedule your free Appetite Suppressant Consultation

 Transformyou offers a free consultation for anyone looking into their medical weight loss and appetite suppressant options.
 In the consultations, we work together to develop a medical weight loss plan that is safe and effective for you.
 Our licensed physicians will take numerous factors into consideration when finding the right appetite suppressant for you.
 Different medications have different prices, so medication prices vary depending on the appetite suppressant.
 Schedule your consultation today.